On this page

 In 2021 Casey took on the hosting role alongside Noni Hazelhurst and Kurt Fearnley of SBS TV’s What Does Australia Really Think?, a series that reveals what Australia thinks about disability, obesity, and old age through emotional personal stories, confronting social experiments and a nationwide survey.

-Already on a health kick, Casey joined Jenny Craig as an ambassador in September 2022 and within two months for the first time in her life, Casey dipped below 100kg and is feeling her best ever.
+Already on a health kick, Casey joined Jenny Craig as an ambassador in September 2022 and within two months for the first time in her life, Casey dipped below 100kg and feeling her best ever.
+Fast forward in March 2025, Casey became the new ambassador for Juniper, a digital weight clinic that offers medical treatments and support for weight loss.

-Casey kicked off 2023, co-hosting and performing at Australia Day Live, Sydney Opera House (ABC TV), Midsumma Victoria Pride, Sydney World Pride Opening Concert Performance and co-hosting with Courtney Act (ABC TV), Blak & Deadly First Nations Concert (at the Sydney Opera House) and the leading role of Angelique in the new blockbuster musical theatre production ‘& Juliet’ commencing at the Regent Theatre Melbourne on 26 February 2023, heading onto Singapore (Sep/Oct 2023), then Perth and Sydney for 2024.
-As the host of Nova Entertainment’s Podcast series “The Space” (3 Million downloads), Casey entered her third year with the podcast and looking forward to the fourth year in 2024.
-On 1 July 2023, Casey co-hosted the annual NAIDOCC Awards in Brisbane, televised by ABC TV.
-In August 2023, Casey officially partnered with clothing brand and retailer Taking Shape (TS) who have over 160 locations in Australia & New Zealand.
-Casey is the new ambassador and will also be releasing her own range of designs throughout 2024.
+Casey kicked off 2023, co-hosting and performing at Australia Day Live, Sydney Opera House (ABC TV), Midsumma Victoria Pride, Sydney World Pride Opening Concert Performance and co-hosting with Courtney Act (ABC TV), Blak & Deadly First Nations Concert (at the Sydney Opera House) and the leading role of Angelique in the blockbuster musical theatre production ‘& Juliet’ which toured throughout Australia and Singapore across 2023 & 2024.

-Casey is an ambassador for The Australian Literature & Numeracy Foundation for Children, Support Act, AusMusic T-Shirt Day.
+Casey is an ambassador for The Australian Literature & Numeracy Foundation for Children, Support Act, AusMusic T-Shirt Day, Starlight Foundation, R U OK and Camp Quality.